-- Engage in capital market activities other than portfolio management for its own portfolio limited to the investment areas. - Be involved in constructions of real estates as an constructor. - Commercially operate any hotel, hospital, shopping center, business center commercial parks, commercial warehouses, residential sites, supermarkets and similar type of real estates and employ any personnel for this purpose. - Engage in deposit business, conduct business and operations resulting in deposit collection. - Engage in commercial, industrial or agricultural activities other than the transactions permitted. - Grant loan or commit in any debit/credit transaction which is not related to good/services purchase and sale with their participations.
+- Engage in capital market activities other than portfolio management for its own portfolio limited to the investment areas. - Be involved in construction of real estate as a constructor.

+- Commercially operate any hotel, hospital, shopping center, business center commercial parks, commercial warehouses, residential sites, supermarkets and similar type of real estates and employ any personnel for this purpose. - Engage in deposit business, conduct business and operations resulting in deposit collection. - Engage in commercial, industrial or agricultural activities other than the transactions permitted. - Grant loan or commit in any debit/credit transaction which is not related to good/services purchase and sale with their participations.

-REICs can invest in foreign real estate and capital market instruments backed by real estates at a maximum rate of 49% of the portfolio value.
+REICs can invest in foreign real estate and capital market instruments backed by real estate at a maximum rate of 49% of the portfolio value.

-Short-term credits limited to three times the net asset value
+Short-term credits limited to three times the net asset value.

-In order to meet the short-term fund demands or costs related to the portfolio, a REIC can obtain credits at a rate of three times the net asset value (as described in the quarterly portfolio table).
+In order to meet the short-term fund demands or costs related to the portfolio, a REIC can obtain credits at a rate of three times the net asset value (net asset value defined as "The amount calculated by deducting the total debts from the portfolio of the company and by adding the receivables, other assets and liquid assets" as determined in the quarterly portfolio table).
 In order to calculate the maximum limit of such credits, the obligations of the company arising from financial leasing transactions and non-cash credits shall be taken into account.